vladimir-vg/batiscaph/README.md

 Having many processes and events recorded we should be able to query information.
 If we need to search for a process, not an event, then best way to do it is to construct a pattern of processes and their relationships.
 A pattern-matching query interface.

 It might be useful to have several queries in one workspace, and having interlapsing results highlighted.

+# Process tracing levels

+ 0. Process was mentioned by some other process.
+No tracing is enabled.
+Some mentions (but not every) are followed by `erlang:is_process_alive/1` call.
+If it is alive, it displayed as gray box (according to timestamp) on timeline.
+If it's dead -- displayed as X. One process may have several mentions connected on timeline.

+ 0. If mentioned process was selected by user, it turns into "explored" state.
+After that `exit`, `spawn`, `link` and `unlink` events are traced for this process.
+Same tracing applies to all process links recursively if process does not have trap_exit enabled.
+Such strategy will expand linked "islands" of processes, stopping at trap_exit-ed processes (usually supervisors, but also others).
+Also during exploration some other information gathered, if this process responds to OTP conventions, for example `$ancestors`.

+ It's important to remember which process was selected by user.
+If linked process unlinks from that user-selected process, then tracing for it should be stopped.
+This policy is needed to avoid tracing being trasmitted to too many processes, outside of "linked island" that we were interested in.

+ 0. Process was explicitly enabled to listen additional info.
+Currently it means collecting messages that were sent by this process.
+If number of message events exceeds some limit (process-wise and node-wise per second), then one summary event is generated instead.
+Also it might be great to trace work with ets tables, at least to count updates, inserts and deletions and to which table.

+# Other tracing

+Usually very few ports are used in apps.
+Probably it's safe to trace them all for `closed`, `open`, `link` and `unlink`, just like "explored" state for processes.
+But without having it recursively applied to linked processes.
+Just mention linked processes.

+Probably it's also safe to trace all `ets:new/2`, `ets:give_away/3` and `ets:setopts/2` globally.
+Collect information about ets tables just like about processes.

+If there would be a way to trace all `register`/`unregister` events, without tracing all processes in the system -- would love to have that.

+# Shell commands and map effects

+ * `[whereis(A) || A <- registered()].`.
+Will mention and put on the map all processes that were registered on the node.